For urgent enquiries please call us on the line below from 8:30AM-5PM AEST, if you have a contract, we offer 24/7 support through this number.

 Leaving IT assets unprotected is a risk no company can afford, here are just a few reasons why protection from power issues is so important:

-Power problems are not just restricted to larger organisations.
-PC’s, servers and network are just as critical to your business as a data centre is to a larger enterprise.
 The cost of downtime is high with hardware, software, reputation and potential loss of goodwill.
 Recovery time for a business following an outage can also be significant and costly considering the inevitable delays that occur when rebooting locked-up equipment, restoring damaged files and re-running processes that were interrupted.
-A sound power protection strategy like an uninterruptible power supply for server provides cost-effective insurance.
+A sound power protection strategy like an uninterruptible power supply for servers provides cost-effective insurance.

 As generators will not protect equipment against power problems, you will often need UPS uninterrupted power in order to guarantee that equipment stays running until the generator kicks in, which can often take several minutes.
 In addition to this protection UPS power also improves the quality of the power produced by generators.